KingRaver/zoinks/API_DOCUMENTATION.md

 ```

 #### 2. Markets Endpoint
-Used to retrieve price data for BTC and ETH.
+Used to retrieve price data.

 **Request:**
 ```